leonardlab/COVID_Dx_GAMES/README.md

  <br />

 ## Test running the code: <br />
-The code is currently set up to run a test for model D (the final model) and data set 2, with the calibrated parameter set from the high tolerance run.
+The code is currently set up to run a test for model D (the final model) and data set 2, with the calibrated parameter set from the low tolerance run, using the low error tolerances in the ODE solver.
 This run will solve the model ODEs and plot each of the 6 modeling objectives and a parity plot between the experimental data and simulation values. <br />
 - Update folder_name in Settings_COVID_Dx.py to the desired folder name for the run, which is where the above plots will be saved (this needs to be updated each time the code in run or the previous results will be overwritten) <br />
 - Run Test_COVID_Dx.py to execute the test run <br />